We caught up with Suelle Anglin and Jaevion Nelson from J-FLAG to find out about gay life in Jamaica.

 J-FLAG uses a multifaceted strategy to promote respect for and inclusion of LGBT people in Jamaica through its reliance on public education and awareness-raising, advocacy, activism, capacity building, community engagement and mobilization as a part of efforts to make Jamaica a more hospitable place for LGBT people.

-Finally, Jamaica clearly has lots of beautiful tourist hotspots – what are your favourites?
+Finally, Jamaica clearly has lots of beautiful tourist hotspots – what are your favorites?

 Among the places we frequent and absolutely love are beaches, hotels, eateries and parties.
 These include Treasure Beach, Alice’s Crab & Corn (by Heroes Circle in Kingston), French Man’s Cove, Royalton and Jewels Runaway Bay.